SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 ### Creating a sample plugin on Intel Unite®

-#### Declaring variables for plugin UI
+#### Declaring plugin UI attributes
-As class properties, create an object of PluginUI, which contains all details about the exposed UI elements. create an instance of PluginInfo, that holds the details about the plugin.
-Create UI groups object i.e., PluginUIElementGroup, as a grouping of UI elements which holds attributes such as Description, GroupName, Image ,ImageBytes,e bytes for Graphics with UI Group.
+As class properties, create an object of PluginUI, which contains all details about the exposed UI elements.
+Create an instance of PluginInfo, that holds the details about the plugin.
+Create UI groups object i.e., PluginUIElementGroup, as a grouping of UI elements which holds attributes such as Description, GroupName, Image, ImageBytes, IndicatorCount, UIElements for Graphics with UI Group.

 To add an element, every element should have a unique ```Guid```.
 Declare and define a class variable named ```RAISEHAND```.

-- Replace #TODO: Declaring variables for plugin UI
+- Replace #TODO: Declaring attributes for plugin UI
 - Paste the following lines

 ```c